skypjack/entt/docs/md/entity.md

 * Listeners for the destruction signal are invoked **before** components have been removed from entities.

-* The order of invocation of the listeners isn't guaranteed in any case.

-There are also some limitations on what a listener can and cannot do.
-In
+There are also some limitations on what a listener can and cannot do:
-particular:

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
 It can lead to undefined behavior in some cases.